fleet-actions/ec2-runner-pool-manager/docs/getting-started/advanced-configuration.md

           # usage-class: on-demand # <---- (Default: on-demand)
 ```

-!!! tip " The Right Match: On-Demand vs. Spot :handshake:"
+!!! success " The Right Match: On-Demand vs. Spot :handshake:"
-    The control plane intelligently manages `on-demand` and `spot` instances.
-Since `usage-class` is defined during `provision`, workflows requesting `on-demand` instances will only be assigned available `on-demand` runners from the shared resource pool, and the same logic applies to `spot` requests.
-This allows you to mix and match instance types across different workflows.
-For example, you can explicitly set some workflows to use `spot` while others default to or are set to `on-demand`.
+    The controlplane is able to discriminate between instances which have `on-demand` or `spot` lifecycles.
+If none available, the contolplane creates specific instances faithful to the `usage-class` constraint.

 #### `allowed-instance-types`: Instance Family types by wildcards